 Our PR and Journalism subject area consists of a group of innovative and student centred undergraduate and postgraduate courses on the subjects of Public Relations, Communications and Journalism.
 We are recognised as one of the leading subject groups both in the UK and internationally, in terms of research quality, teaching excellence, student satisfaction and engagement with the local market and community.
-We have achieved a 95% student satisfaction rating for our BA Public Relations course and 100% student satisfaction rating for our BA Journalism.
-In addition, our university is placed in fourth position in the Guardian 2017 Journalism, Publishing and Public Relations (PR) league table.

 Students also benefit from our modern learning environment with specialist facilities to bring learning to life such as our dedicated Media Suite consisting of a TV and Radio Studio, Control Gallery, Newsroom and Editing Suite.

 We are an accredited study centre for the delivery of Chartered Institute of Public Relations (CIPR) professional awards.
 Our BA Journalism course is accredited by the Broadcast Journalism Training Council (BJTC) and Professional Publishers Association (PPA).